mayuresh714/youtubevideo_to_text/README.md

+# youtubevideo_to_text
-# youtubevideo_to_text  deploying this through telegram bot with help of HEROKU as hosting service
+deploying  as telegram bot with help of HEROKU as hosting service